wentasah/ros2nix/README.md

 By default, `ros2nix` generates `shell.nix` file, which declares development environment for compilation of your workspace.
-In the simplest case, you can enter it by running `nix-shell`.
+In the simplest case, you can enter it by running `nix-shell` and run `colcon`.
 For greater flexibility, you can extend it as described below.

 ### ROS distribution

-By default, `nix-shell` enters the ROS distribution which was specified by `--distro` option of `ros2nix`, which defaults to `rolling`.
-If you want to change it, rerun `ros2nix --distro=...` with different value.
+By default, `nix-shell` environment will contain the ROS distribution which was specified by the `--distro` option passed to `ros2nix`, which defaults to `rolling`.
+If you want to change it, rerun `ros2nix` with different `--distro=...` value.

 Alternatively, you can override the default distribution when invoking `nix-shell`: